Novel Stein-type Characterizations of Bivariate Count Distributions with Applications: Applications

 Instead of this specific symmetry hypothesis (symmetry within the BPoi-distribution), one may also more generally consider the null of a symmetric bivariate distribution (this would also cover, e.g., a symmetric BVB- or BNB-distribution).
 Then, we can just look at the moments $\E[f(X_1+1,X_2)]$ and $\E[f(X_1,X_2+1)]$.
-If~$f$ is alternating, and if $(X_1,X_2)$ is symmetric, then
+If~$f$ is alternating, and if $(X_1,X_2)$ are exchangeable, then

-i.e., the test statistic \ba T_{3;f} := \E[f(X_1+1,X_2)] + \E[f(X_1,X_2+1)] \ea with alternating function~$f$ becomes zero for $(X_1,X_2)$ being symmetrically distributed.
+i.e., the test statistic \ba T_{3;f} := \E[f(X_1+1,X_2)] + \E[f(X_1,X_2+1)] \ea with alternating function~$f$ becomes zero for $(X_1,X_2)$ being exchangeable.
 For the sample version~$\hat{T}_{3;f}$ of statistic \eqref{SymmTest_gen}, we again substitute all population moments by corresponding sample moments, and deviations of~$\hat{T}_{3;f}$ from~0 indicate a possible violation of the (general) symmetry-null.
 Note, however, that although the test statistic~$T_{3;f}$ itself is not restricted to a certain distribution family, the implementation of the test (either based on asymptotic derivations or a bootstrap approach) typically requires parametric assumptions.